How do I make an Appointment?

 Patients can expect to be in our practice for a minimum of one hour from their appointment time.
 This time may be extended past two hours on some occasions.

-Should patients require urgent attention after hours, please contact Coastwide Eye Surgery on (02) 4355-5600 where an ophthalmologist is always on call.
+Should patients require urgent attention after hours, please contact Gosford district Hospital on (02) 43 202111 where an ophthalmologist is always on call.
 Patients will be provided after hours contact details following surgery.

 How long does a consultation usually take?